matdombrock/luanti-wyrm-cube/mods/wyrm_cube/WC_GUIDE.md

 ### Wyrm Cube Assembly
 - Once you have collected all the Wyrm Cubes on this planet, you will need to assemble them.
-- This is done by placing them in a single statck inside a **Wyrm Chest** (aquired from the Wyrm Tower).
+- This is done by placing them in a single stack inside a **Wyrm Chest** (acquired from the Wyrm Tower).
-- Once you have placed all the Wyrm Cubes in the Wyrm Chest, we will evacuate you immidiatly and take over from there.
+- Once you have placed all the Wyrm Cubes in the Wyrm Chest, we will evacuate you immediately and take over from there.

 BIG NOTE: We may not be able to evacuate you this time...
 You might need to find the **Wyrm Sigil** and make it to the **Wyrm Portal** on your own.